-- bathymetry: essential
+- · bathymetry: essential

 - seabed backscatter: essential

-- water column backscatter: encouraged
+- · water column backscatter: encouraged

-The minimum essential requirements of any seafloor mapping survey are the bathymetric data and seabed backscatter data (which may require manual activation).
+The minimum essential requirements of any seafloor mapping survey are the bathymetric data and seabed backscatter data (the collection of which may require manual activation).
 Water column backscatter data acquisition is encouraged if the system can collect it.
-In addition to scientific applications, water column data is a common method used to confirm least depth over features and to identify bathymetric artefacts.
-It is both used in terms of 3D visualisation of the seabed and also in observing oceanographic turbulence, such as internal waves, which may result in bathymetric artefacts (Hughes-Clarke, 2017b).
+In addition to scientific benefits (such as identifying gas flares and vegetation mapping), water column data is a common method used to confirm least depth over features and to identify bathymetric artefacts.
+It is both used in terms of 3D visualisation of the seabed and in observing oceanographic turbulence, such as internal waves, which may result in bathymetric artefacts (Hughes-Clarke, 2017b).

-2.3.1.2 Data format
+2.3.1.2 Data levels and file formats